wilsonmar/drones/android-app.md

    created by oliverou.
 0. DJISDKManager

+The end result is this:

+   <img alt="recordvideo" src="https://cloud.githubusercontent.com/assets/300046/12869989/819ea920-cce4-11e5-9986-4000b346402e.png">

 ## UI Guidelines:
 0. Use large transparent buttons like other DJI apps (DJI-Mobile-SDK/Android-FPVDemo):

-   <img alt="recordvideo" src="https://cloud.githubusercontent.com/assets/300046/12869989/819ea920-cce4-11e5-9986-4000b346402e.png">

 0. Position touchable buttons matching locations as in the Ford SYNC dashboard view.
 0. Use generic button shapes for international audences. ???